camunda/camunda-docs-manual/content/user-guide/process-engine/process-instance-migration.md

 * the target activity is multi-instance of the same type (parallel or sequential)
 * the target activity is not a multi-instance activity.

+#### Migrating a Multi-instance Activity

+When migrating instances of a multi-instance activity to another multi-instance activity, the migration plan needs to contain two instructions: One for the *inner activity*, i.e. the activity that has multi-instance loop characteristics.
+And another one for the *multi-instance body*.
+The body is an artificial activity that contains the inner activity.
+By convention, it has the id `<id of inner activity>#multiInstanceBody`.
+When migrating a multi-instance body and its inner activity, the multi-instance state is preserved.
+That means, if a parallel multi-instance activity is migrated with two instances out of five being active, then the state is the same after migration.

+#### Removing a Multi-Instance Marker

+If the target activity is not a multi-instance activity, it is sufficient to have an instruction for the inner activity.
+During migration, the multi-instance variables `nrOfInstances`, `nrOfActiveInstances` and `nrOfCompletedInstances` are removed.
+The number of inner activity instances is preserved.
+That means, if there are two out of five active instances before migration, then there are going to be two instances of the target activity after migration.
+In addition, their `loopCounter` and collection element variables are kept.

 ### Asynchronous Continuations